 The English curriculum

-Children are given opportunities to develop their confidence with spoken language directed to a variety of audiences through a range of activities across the curriculum including drama, assemblies and different types of class discussion.
+Children are given opportunities to develop their confidence with spoken language directed to a variety of audiences through a range of activities across the curriculum including guided play, drama, assemblies, P4C, performance poetry and different types of class discussion.

 A useful video clip showing the correct 'pure' pronounciation of phonemes (units of sound).